Rectifying Distribution Shift in Cascaded Precipitation Nowcasting: Experiment

 \subsection{Ablation Study}

 To verify the validity of the individual components in RectiCast, we conducted ablation experiments on the SEVIR dataset.
 We compared the nowcasting performance across several configurations: the full model with both the Rectifier and Generator, a variant without the Generator, and variants without the Rectifier.
 Without the Generator, the model degenerates into a pure mean rectifier.
 When the Rectifier is removed, we report metrics for two scenarios: the Generator learning the precipitation distribution $y$ directly, and learning the residual between the distribution and the raw mean $y - \mu^{\text{raw}}$.
 As shown in Table~\ref{tab:ablation}, ablating either the Rectifier or the Generator leads to a significant performance drop.
 This indicates that without the Generator, the model fails to generate precise local details.
 Moreover, the absence of the Rectifier causes the mean shift to interfere with the learning of local stochastics.
-These results confirm the effectiveness of decoupling the learning of the mean shift and local stochastics.
+These results confirm the effectiveness of decoupling the learning of the distribution shift and local stochastics.

 Finally, we analyze the computational efficiency in Table~\ref{tab:efficiency}.
-Although RectiCast entails a higher Number of Function Evaluations (NFE) due to its dual Flow Matching architecture and autoregressive manner, it maintains a fast inference speed.
-This validates that our framework achieves a favorable trade-off between forecast quality and computational cost.
+Although RectiCast's autoregressive manner and dual Flow Matching architecture increases the Number of Function Evaluations (NFE), it maintains fast inference speed, validating a favorable accuracy-efficiency trade-off.